 - 1000 ppm at full throttle

-- Forklifts and scooters must be maintained in a safe and mechanically sound condition at all times.
+- Forklifts and electric vehicles must be maintained in a safe and mechanically sound condition at all times.

-- Any industrial vehicle brought into Melbourne Markets on a hire, loan or test basis, must have MMA permission to operate and must comply with these conditions.
+- Any industrial vehicle brought into the Market on a hire, loan or test basis, must have MMA permission to operate and must comply with these conditions.

-To be registered for operation in the Melbourne Markets:
+To be registered for operation in the Melbourne Market:

-- The forklift or scooter must pass an MMA vehicle examination by a qualified repairer and a copy of the test report must be provided.
+- The forklift or electric vehicle must pass an MMA vehicle examination by a qualified repairer and a copy of the test report must be provided.

 - A copy of current VicRoads registration must be provided.